SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 ### Example

-Consider the below query that search for the errors with timeslice of 5 minutes.
+Consider the below query, which searches for errors with `timeslice` of 5 minutes.

 ```
 _sourceCategory=error | timeslice 5m